Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington State Stats and Trends

-- The Cougars have always covered the spread this year when underdogs by 14 points or more.
+- This season, the Cougars have won ATS in each of their two games as an underdog of 14 points or more.

-- Washington State's games this year have hit the over on three of nine set point totals (33.3%).
+- Washington State's games this season have gone over the total in three out of nine opportunities (33.3%).

 - Washington State is 3-2 against the spread and 4-1 overall in games when it scores more than 22.4 points.

-- In games that Washington State churns out over 367.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- This season the Cougars have 14 turnovers, three fewer than the Ducks have takeaways (17).
+- The Cougars have 14 giveaways this season, while the Ducks have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.